AbdelrahmanElatrash/HR-management-system/README.md

 we create a constructor for employee with prototype to calculate salery and render the employee information on the home pages

+### secod lab event
+in this lab we make event listener for a HTML form to get employees information from user and disply the data  on the page , make a style for the data that we render it and working with DOM after this our web page can display dynamic data for our employees constructor